kstigelman/TheConvergence/README.md

 ### Dungeons
 - Dungeons are built in-game, then are registered as certain room types depending on characteristics contained within each room.
+- This feature is currently in a separate repository, but will soon be merged with this one.

 ________
 ### NPCs